 Oregon Birding Where Nobody’s Looked

-These maps show Oregon places where birders have submitted lists to the world’s largest public database for bird observations (eBird.org) as of July 2019.
-This only includes reports where birders indicated they were reporting all species they could identify.
+These maps show Oregon places where birders have submitted lists to the world’s largest public database for bird observations (eBird.org) as of December 2022.
+This only includes reports where birders indicated they were reporting all species they could identify from a single point (stationary counts).
 The larger the “blank spaces” between points on any map, the greater the mystery of what birds occur there.
 By stopping to bird in some of these areas (provided access and safety allow) and entering the observations into eBird, birders may contribute more to improving knowledge of Oregon bird distributions and habitat preferences than by birding only in places previously visited.